arjankoning1/tasman/README.md

 If you also want to optimize to existing nuclear data libraries, you need to
 ```
-Download all tar files from  Libraries-2023 from https://nds.iaea.org/talys/
+Download all tar files from  Libraries from https://nds.iaea.org/talys/
 tar zxf libraries-n-A-D.tar etc.
 ```
 and place the resulting directory *libraries/* in your home directory.